 If you have version R2020b or earlier releases, Arduino Engineering Kit Rev 2 project files are not available with the support package.
 For those releases, you can use the Arduino Engineering Kit Rev 1 project files, which are available in MATLAB Central™ File Exchange.

 Using image processing techniques for extraction of geometries and path planning, the Drawing Robot recreates a picture on a whiteboard from an image captured through a webcam with the help of MATLAB.
 The robot utilizes pure MATLAB code to convert an image into set of motor commands that moves the markers across a whiteboard in order to duplicate the picture on the canvas.
-In this project, the Nano Motor Carrier from Arduino is used to position the two DC geared motors on the whiteboard.
+In this project, the Nano Motor Carrier from Arduino will be used to position the two DC geared motors on the whiteboard.
 Additionally, it will be used to control a servo motor that lowers the markers on the whiteboard, and helps to select between two different marker colors.

-|Self-Balancing Motorcycle||Webcam Controlled Rover||Drawing Robot|
+|Self-Balancing Motor Cycle||Webcam Controlled Rover||Drawing Robot|

 |Simulink||Simulink||Control System Toolbox|